nayan-tech/nayan-blog/source/_posts/To-monitor-and-restart-services-using-Monit.md

 **Python**

 We can also start a python script.
-Just to try it out, I created a small Flask API to deploy a Deep Learning model and wanted to restart it everytime the system restarts.
+Just to try it out, I created a small Flask API to deploy any Machine Learning/ Deep Learning (AI) model and wanted to restart it everytime the system restarts.
 So for it I created the file /etc/monit/conf.d/flask_api and the contents are:

     check process flask_api with pidfile /var/run/flask_api.pid
        start = "/bin/su - user -c 'cd path; /usr/bin/python3/app.py'"